LukeGrahamLandry/forge-modding-tutorial/text tutorials/tutorials/6 Basic Tools.md

 ```

 The other tools are the same just change the SwordItem to PickaxeItem, AxeItem, ShovelItem or HoeItem.
 The hoe
-does not take the damage parameter.
+does not take the damage parameter (but it does on 1.16).

 ## Assets